As ISIS Promotes Vehicle Attacks, Terrorists Strike In Europe And U.S.

 A number of attacks in Europe were carried out by individuals with little or no known contact with the group.
 ISIS has claimed responsibility, even if it had no apparent direct role.

-However, as of midday Wednesday, neither ISIS nor any other group had claimed responsibility for the New York attack.
+However, as of Wednesday afternoon, neither ISIS nor any other group had claimed responsibility for the New York attack.

 The attacks have kept ISIS in the spotlight.
 And ISIS may increasingly focus its efforts on these small, individual attacks because they are so lethal, so hard to stop and they generate enormous publicity when they take place in Western capitals.